WWE Elimination Chamber lineup: The card for Sunday's event featuring a pair of Elimination Chamber matches - Pro Wrestling Dot Net

 -Bobby Lashley vs. Keith Lee vs. Riddle in a Triple Threat for the U.S. Championship.

-Powell’s POV: Join me for live coverage on Sunday beginning with the Kickoff Show at 5CT/6ET, and the main card at 6CT/7ET.
-Jake Barnett and I will co-host an exclusive same night audio review for Dot Net Members, and the Pro Wrestling Boom Live podcast will return on Monday, February 22 at 3CT/4ET at PWAudio.net.
+Powell’s POV: Oddly, the Asuka vs. Lacey Evans match for the Raw Women’s Championship is still advertised.
+However, there is no mention of Evans announcing her pregnancy in the official preview, so it’s likely just a dated listing.
+Join me for live coverage on Sunday beginning with the Kickoff Show at 5CT/6ET, and the main card at 6CT/7ET.
+Jake Barnett and I will co-host an exclusive same night audio review for Dot Net Members, and the Pro Wrestling Boom Live podcast will return on Monday at 3CT/4ET at PWAudio.net.

 Be the first to comment